A railway service is a deployment target for your application. There are two types of services:

 Deployment services can be connected to a GitHub repo and automatically deployed on each commit.
-Templates are a pre-configured group of services that can be used as a starting off point for your project, or added to an existing project.
+A template is a pre-configured group of services.
+A template can be used to start a project or to expand an existing project.

-New button to open this exact flow.
-Afterwards, there is a prompt to pick a type of service to deploy.
+New Service.
+Pick a service to deploy.
 You can deploy a GitHub repo, provision a database, deploy a template, or create an empty service.

 Anytime within a project, a new service can be created with the command palette.

 Service names have a max length of 32 characters.

 Services on Railway can be deployed from a GitHub repository, a local directory, or a Docker image.